AI-Press: A Multi-Agent News Generating and Feedback Simulation System Powered by Large Language Models: Experimental Setup

-\textbf{Evaluation metrics.} To enhance the accuracy of our simulation, we utilize the high-performance GPT-4o for user label annotation and the simulation process of two experiments.
+To enhance the accuracy of our simulation, we utilize the high-performance GPT-4o for user label annotation and the simulation process of two experiments.
 In \textit{Simulation Variance Experiment}, we use GPT-4o to assess the sentiment and stance of comments from different distributions.

 In \textit{Simulation Consistency Experiment}, we use GPT-4o to score the sentiment of real comments and simulated comments based on real population distribution, with a score range of [-1,1].

 The prompts are shown in Appendix~\ref{sec:Prompts for GPT4o on Simulation Experiment}.
 And we use kernel density estimation (KDE) to evaluate the simulation effect.